jamescalnan/stock-predictor/README.md

-# Stock Predictor: README.md
+# Stock Predictor

 ## Overview

 The Stock Predictor project aims to predict stock prices using machine learning algorithms and sentiment analysis.
 It incorporates historical stock data along with news sentiment to make more accurate predictions.
-The project primarily uses Gradient Boosting Regressor for prediction and TextBlob for sentiment analysis.
+The project primarily uses Gradient Boosting Regressor for prediction and VADER for sentiment analysis.

 ## Features